-Edwin G. Kollie - a 15 year-old Liberian war orphan - always dreamed of making a Nollywood movie...and he had only two days to finish a script, build a colonial-period African village, and cast the 30 actors needed - none of whom had any prior experience.
+Edwin G. Kollie - a 15 year-old Liberian war orphan - always dreamed of making a Nollywood movie...and he had only two days to finish a script, build an entire African village set, and cast the 30 villagers needed - none of whom had any prior experience.
 And budget?
 This was Liberia, West Africa - a country that still lacks an electrical grid.
-The kids were forced to use only those things in their immediate disposal at the boarding school: palm trees, grass, dirt, colored-rocks, water, bed sheets, chickens, and, of course, imagination.
+The kids were forced to use only those things in their immediate disposal: palm trees, grass, dirt, colored-rocks, water, bed sheets, chickens, and, of course, imagination.
 They had six hours of daylight after school to put the whole production together and shoot it.